mr4tt/zotbot/README.md

 - [Requiem for a Dollface](https://www.uncannymagazine.com/article/requiem-for-a-dollface/) - The doll was dead.
 There was nothing for it.
 Bear had seen bad cases before: legs ripped off, heads torn from necks, hair rudely shorn.
 Dolls mutilated by ink, fire, even—once—the lawn mower.
 Not every child loved their toys gently.
 That was life.
 This was murder.
 He wondered if the little girl knew yet.
 It […]

 # news
+- [How the Talmud Became a Best-Seller in South Korea](https://www.newyorker.com/books/page-turner/how-the-talmud-became-a-best-seller-in-south-korea) - In 2011, the South Korean Ambassador to Israel said on Israeli public television that “each Korean family has at least one copy of the Talmud.”

 - [The story behind the iconic Vietnam episode of 'Hey Arnold!'](https://www.nbcnews.com/news/asian-america/story-behind-iconic-vietnam-episode-hey-arnold-n1273598) - For the 25th anniversary of the “Hey Arnold!” pilot, show creator Craig Bartlett talked to NBC Asian America about the storyline surrounding Mr. Hyunh, a Vietnamese refugee.

 - [The Cold War Over Hacking McDonald’s Ice Cream Machines](https://www.wired.com/story/they-hacked-mcdonalds-ice-cream-makers-started-cold-war/) - Secret codes.
 Legal threats.
 Betrayal.
 How one couple built a device to fix McDonald’s notoriously broken soft-serve machines—and how the fast-food giant froze them out.